Coder-Andrew/LethalLoader/README.md

 # Welcome to LethalLoader!
-Lethal Loader is a **very crudely** put together mod loader/updater for Lethal Company.
-It is designed to automatically install BepinEx, LC-API, and the BiggerLobbies mod for Lethal Company.
+Lethal Loader is an **EXTREMELY crudely** put together mod loader/updater for Lethal Company.
+It is designed to automatically download and install BepinEx, LC-API, and the BiggerLobbies mod for Lethal Company.

 # How to use:
 1. Drag Lethal Loader into a folder that is next to your Steam folder.
 This will not work if your Steam folder is in your C drive